Pointwise Weyl law for graphs from quantized interval maps: Introduction

 We then present the two applications of this pointwise Weyl law.
-The first is the strengthening of the quantum ergodic theorem to apply to sets of eigenvectors in bins $\{\psi^{(n,j)}:\theta^{(n,j)}\in I(n)\}$ with shrinking $I(n)$.
-The second concerns random perturbations of the matrix $U_n$ to produce a family of random matrices $V_n(\beta^{[n]})$ whose eigenvectors have the approximately Gaussian $N_\C(0,\frac{1}{n})$ eigenvector statistics.
+The first is the strengthening of the quantum ergodic theorem to apply to sets of eigenvectors in the bins $\{\psi^{(n,j)}:\theta^{(n,j)}\in I(n)\}$ with shrinking $I(n)$.
+This will mean that equation \eqref{eqn:qe1} must hold for more $j_n$, specifically limiting density one sets within the shrinking density zero sets $I(n)$.
+The second concerns random perturbations of the matrix $U_n$ to produce a family of unitary random matrices $V_n(\beta^{[n]})$, with $\beta^{[n]}$ the random parameter, whose eigenvectors have the approximately Gaussian $N_\C(0,\frac{1}{n})$ eigenvector statistics.
 These eigenvectors will also tend to satisfy a version of quantum unique ergodicity (QUE), a notion introduced by Rudnick and Sarnak in \cite{RudnickSarnak}, and where all eigenvectors are considered in the limit \eqref{eqn:qe1}, rather than just those in a sequence of limiting density one sets.